strudel-samples.txt

 strudel has lots of awesome ways to modulate, loop, chop,

-and process samples; kind of like having a Digitakt
+and process samples; kind of like having a Digitakt in your browser.

 Playing samples